meatsby/meatsby.github.io/content/Tech Stacks/AWS/Amazon EC2/Amazon EC2.md

 - `AZ-level network drive` that can be attached to EC2 instances while running
 	- EC2 instances can have multiple EBSs attached
 - 30GB free for free-tier
-- Can be encrypted with a KMS key (AES-256)
+- Can be encrypted with a KMS key (AES-256) only when creating
+	- If a running EBS needs to be encrypted, it needs to be snapshotted and created with encryption again
 - Delete on Termination
 	- Root EBS volume is deleted by default
 	- Additional EBS volumes are not deleted by default